What is a Function?

 Here’s an example.
 I like to choose at least three values of x: one negative value, zero, and one positive value.

-Now we have chosen to calculate what our y value would be when x is equal to -1, 0, and 1.
+In the example above, we have chosen to calculate the y-value when x equals -1, 0, and 1.
 Using this information, we can now create three different sets of coordinates using these x and y values: (-1, 1), (0, 0), and (1, 1).

 Next, we are going to plot each of these coordinates on a coordinate plane: